e pā ana ki a matou

 Want to work for an organisation committed to providing the best public health services possible?

 Community and Public Health in South Canterbury (Timaru)

 South Canterbury has a population of more than 55,600, and includes the Timaru, Waimate and Mackenzie Districts, between the Rangitata and Waitaki rivers.

 According to the 2013 Census, the region is predominately Pakeha, but the population is now more diverse with 7 percent Maori, 2.5 percent Asian and 1.1 percent of Pacific ethnicities.

-The work of the Timaru-based Community and Public Health staff reflects one of the South Canterbury District Health Board’s (SCDHB) strategic priorities “to improve the population’s health status”.
-Key focus areas are on lifestyle, cancer, child and adolescent health, and reducing inequalities.
+The work of the Timaru-based Community and Public Health staff aligns to the South Canterbury District Health Board’s (SCDHB) strategic priorities.
+Key focus areas are healthy lifestyles, child and adolescent health, and reducing inequalities.

-Assistance in the areas of enviromental health and infectious diseases is provided by two Health Protection Officers.
-They are also involved in biosecurity monitoring at the Port of Timaru, and health and safety assessments of Early Childhood Centres.
+Assistance in the areas of environmental health and infectious diseases is provided by Health Protection Officers.
+They are also involved in biosecurity monitoring at the Port of Timaru, inspections and advice for Early Childhood Centres, and drinking water assessments.

 The Timaru office also has a Community Health Information Centre, providing a range of health education resources from the Ministry of Health and other providers.

 WAVE (Well-being and Vitality in Education) is a major public health initiative in South Canterbury.
 It is a programme of intersectoral activities aimed at creating and supporting healthier environments for South Canterbury children and young people.
 WAVE is unique to South Canterbury in that it supports and enhances health promotion activities across the education sector, ranging from Early Childhood Centres to tertiary providers.